Warning over hairless ‘bullycats’ being bred across the UK

 The breed is called “bullycat” due to its supposed resemblence to Bully dogs.
 Since February, it has been a criminal offence to own an XL bully dog in England and Wales without an exemption certificate.

-The RSPCA added that due to the lack of fur on the Sphynx-like cats, this could lead them vulnerable to harmful ultraviolet light and leave them unable to use their hair and whiskers to “explore their environment”.
+The RSPCA added that the lack of fur on the Sphynx-like cats could leave them vulnerable to harmful ultraviolet light, and unable to use their hair and whiskers to “explore their environment”.

 There could also be further health issues associated with these cats being bred from a limited gene pool, a spokesperson for the charity added.